jmarcellusc/jmarcellusc/README.md

   - Principal Component Analysis (PCA)
   - Uniform Manifold Approximation and Projection
   - DEM Kits: Analysis Surface Metrics
-    - Slope: [4-Cell, N-S Gradients, (4,8,Weighted) Gradients].
+    - Slope: [4-Cell, N-S Gradients, (4,8,Weighted) Gradients]
-I would like to extend special gratitude to Jeff Jenness.
+- I would like to extend special gratitude to Jeff Jenness.
 His invaluable toolkit and documentation have been foundational to my understanding of elevation surfaces over the years.
 With addition to more hillshade and curvature toolkits, I will be incorporating more of Florinsky methodologys on surfaces as his literature are highly regarded.
 Not yet available for download.
   - <img src="https://github.com/jmarcellusc/jmarcellusc/blob/main/Images/Imagery%20Sensing%20Toolkit.png" alt="Sample 1" width="50%">
 <br>

 #### Machine Learning Toolkit
 ##### 1. Automative Segmentation Tool